pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 You may not need to learn programming to vibe code your way to glory—or the next Facebook.
 But you will thank me when things go sideways after you've vibed _just a little too much_ and your AI agent casually breaks your entire website.

 Git is a better "restore checkpoint" button that you frantically try to find when Cursor gets too carried away with your ~~lazy prompts~~; I mean, vibes.
 Git can do a lot, but trying to learn it all or, god forbid, [read the documentation](https://git-scm.com/doc) is, as we both know, a futile exercise.
-Instead, I will get you to learn _enough_ Git through a ten-minute interactive guide before your TikTok brains can take over.
+Instead, I will get you to learn _enough_ Git through a ~~five~~ ~~ten~~ thirteen?-minute interactive guide before your TikTok brains can take over.

 > **Note**: It isn't unlikely that your IDE (the app where you vibe code) comes with a graphical interface (GUI) for Git.
 But it is worth your time to learn the basic Git commands before jumping to a GUI abstraction.